Champion Power Equipment vs Cat

 Are Cat generators more reliable than Champion generators?

-According to the reliability data, Cat holds a Tier A rating at 89 out of 100, while Champion is rated Tier B at 72 out of 100.
-This indicates Cat generators may offer better long-term dependability, though Champion scores higher in quality, features, and overall performance.
+Yes, based on the available data.
+Cat earns a Tier A reliability rating of 89 out of 100, while Champion is rated Tier B at 72 out of 100.
+This suggests Cat generators may hold up better over time, even though they score lower in other performance categories.